 National Cattlemen’s Beef Association (NCBA), a contractor to the Beef Checkoff, has submitted 21 sets of public comments and hundreds of research studies to the Dietary Guidelines Advisory Committee.
 The comments review the science on a variety of topics ranging from beef’s role in health at every life stage, its relationship to heart health, and best scientific practices in evaluating beef-related research, including accurate meat definitions.

 The American Academy of Pediatrics, the U.S. Department of Agriculture, and the World Health Organization recommend the introduction of complementary foods to infants by 6 months of age.
 At that age, the infant’s needs for several nutrients, including iron, zinc, and calcium, can no longer be met with breast milk alone.
-Beef as a First Food explores the infant’s nutritional requirements and explains how beef provides infants with the iron and zinc needed for optimal cognitive and physical development.
+To learn more, download this research brief detailing beef as a complementary first food.

 All beef is nutritious, wholesome, and delicious.
 Check out this infographic to compare the nutritional differences between grass-finished and grain-finished beef.

 Farmers, ranchers, packers, processors, retailers, researchers, nutrition professionals, and even consumers have worked together to help shape the evolution of today’s leaner beef.
 This checkoff-funded, 16-page booklet describes the changes along the beef supply chain that have led to the growing number of lean cuts.